Jaizkibel/mcp-server/README.md

 ### Gradle Setup

-To make use the `decompile_java_class`tool in Gradle project, you need to add this task to `build.gradle`
+To make use the `get_source`tool in Gradle project, you need to add this task to `build.gradle`

 ```gradle
 tasks.register('listClassesInDeps')  {